The Route

 Updated routes as of 17/07/2022.
 We have adjusted the route through Queen Elizabeth Country Park to reflect the signage and official route as indicated on the National Park website.
 There are 3 versions on various maps, but this is the correct way to go through the Park.

 Actually you can start anywhere you like, but most people start in Winchester.
 This means the last 1/4 is on the perceived easier section. i.e heading back into Winchester.
 Funnily enough there is just a much climbing on either half of the South Downs Way, but most will agree the Winchester/Amberly section is easier, certainly helped by some road sections.
 See above for elevation profile.
-So you can start in Winchester or Eastbourne or say halfway, as long as you traverse the South Downs Way twice, it’s all legal.
+So you can start in Winchester or Eastbourne or say halfway, as long as you traverse the South Downs Way twice, it’s all legal..

 If you are going Alpine and starting half way, no cheating and taking supplies from your car.
-However it would be a good idea to have emergency supplies available and then you will be doing a Self Supported ride if you use them.
+However, it would be a good idea to have emergency supplies available, and then you will be doing a Self Supported ride if you use them.

-Official Start in Winchester.
+Official Start — Winchester

-The official end/midpoint point in Eastbourne is ‘The Kiosk Cafe’ address: Foyle Way, BN20 7XL
+The official turnaround in Eastbourne is The Kiosk Café, address: Foyle Way, BN20 7XL.

-Profile
+The Profile